How to Prevent Recurring Leaks Under Kitchen Sinks

 Improve Airflow Inside Cabinets

 Air circulation helps reduce humidity buildup inside enclosed cabinet spaces.
-Moisture trapped inside cabinets increases the risk of recurring leaks and mold development.
+Moisture trapped inside cabinets can keep materials damp after a leak is repaired, increasing the risk of swelling, odor, mold growth, and hidden damage.

 Ways to improve airflow include: